Financial Statements

 Sales cost:

-It is called the cost of sales in the case of trading companies or companies that provide services, such as Uber, and it is called cost of goods sold in the case of industrial companies like Apple.
+It is termed cost of sales for trading or service-providing companies like Uber, and "cost of goods sold" for industrial companies like Apple.

 Whether the cost of sales or cost of goods sold, this item includes costs directly related to sales/revenue, like wages for workers and the cost of raw materials used to manufacture iPhones.
 Or in Uber's example, the cost of providing services, expenses for maintaining and securing the platform or application, and expenses necessary to process payments made on the Uber application.